blacksmithgu/obsidian-dataview/docs/docs/queries/structure.md

 The output format of a query is determined by its **Query Type**.
 There are four available:

-1. **TABLE**: A table of results with one row per result and one to many columns of field data.
+1. **TABLE**: A table of results with one row per result and one or many columns of field data.
 2. **LIST**: A bullet point list of pages which match the query.
 You can output one field for each page alongside their file links.
 3. **TASK**: An interactive task list of tasks that match the given query.
 4. **CALENDAR**: A calendar view displaying each hit via a dot on its referred date.

 The Query Type is the **only mandatory command in a query**.
 Everything else is optional.

-!!! attention "Possibly memory expensive examples"
+!!! attention "Possibly memory intense examples"
     Depending on the size of your vault, executing the following examples can take long and even freeze Obsidian in extreme cases.
 It's recommended that you specify a `FROM` to restrict the query execution to a specific subset of your vaults' files.
 See next section.

 ~~~